-Your rent will need to be paid monthly in advance by bank standing order and the full details of where and when the rent is to be paid will be listed within your tenancy agreement.
-The rent will be due on the monthly anniversary of your move in date so if your tenancy started on the 5th of the month your rent will be due on the 5th of each subsequent month.
+Your rent will need to be paid monthly, in advance, by bank standing order; the full details of where and when the rent is to be paid will be listed within your tenancy agreement.
+The rent will be due on the monthly anniversary of your move in date, so if your tenancy started on the 5th of the month, your rent will be due on the 5th of each subsequent month.

 10. Property inspections

-Throughout the tenancy your landlord or property manager will need to inspect the property to make sure that everything is in order and there are no maintenance issues that you may have missed.
-The visits are usually conducted and as the property is a huge investment for your landlord they will want to make sure it is being looked after and that any work required is completed quickly for you.
+Throughout the tenancy, your landlord or property manager will need to inspect the property to make sure that everything is in order and there are no maintenance issues that you may have missed.
+The property is a huge investment for your landlord, and they will want to make sure it is being looked after and that any work required is completed quickly for you.